WRXjasonSTI/jCruzPortfolio1/README.md

 Published work here: https://wrxjasonsti.github.io/jCruzPortfolio1/

-Mobile Compatible Portfolio with External CSS Integration (Bootstrap CDN)
+Mobile Compatible Portfolio with External CSS Integration (Bulma CDN)

 Hello, and thank you for viewing my repository!
 The following website is a working portfolio for my work as a web developer.

-The website displays a basic handle on the basic BootstrapCDN classes that focus on CSS, and no JavaScript.
+The website displays a basic handle on the basic Bulma classes that focus on CSS, and minimal JavaScript.
 Bootstrap is a public content delivery network that allows users to use a pre-built CSS Stylesheet.

 The website's main features are Bootstrap's Navbar, Jumbotron, Cards, and Form elements.